12 Incredibly Indian Experiences that will leave you spellbound

 The Taj Mahal is one of its kind and to be able to view it is an experience you do not take lightly.
 Listed as one of the Wonders of the World this UNESCO World heritage site is white-marble mausoleum built by Mughal Emperor Shah Jahan for his beloved wife.
 The magnificence of the structure fills you with awe.

 Witnessing the epitome of love with your love during the sunrise, sunset or the moonlight is nothing less than a dream come true.
 The feeling is surreal and definitely one of the most romantic memories of your life.
+Read tips for visiting Taj Mahal.

 Kerala in India is blessed by nature and the backwaters are one of the unique features.
 Formed by the rivers, lakes, sea and other water bodies merging together to become a network, the ecology is heavenly.
-Houseboat cruise on the backwaters is one of the most beautiful experiences in India.
+A houseboat cruise on the backwaters is one of the most beautiful experiences in India.
 Now you would wonder, why it is different from luxury cruises.
 The difference is the houseboats are still built traditionally from natural products and the views you enjoy are simply unrivaled.

 Related: Trip to Bekal, an offbeat location in Kerala to enjoy backwaters, beaches, and medieval forts

 While the world has a number of holistic sciences, Ayurveda dates back to 5000 years, to the Vedic Era and this science is till date a very relevant key to health and wellness.
-With the use of herbs, oils, and therapies, Ayurveda cures ailments, lets your revitalize your senses, manage stress or simply experience a rare kind of bliss that envelops your body, mind, and soul.
+With the use of herbs, oils, and therapies, Ayurveda cures ailments, lets you revitalize your senses, manage stress or simply experience a rare kind of bliss that envelops your body, mind, and soul.

 Yoga is another one of the holistic sciences of ancient India that focuses on bring the body, mind, and soul together to attain higher levels of consciousness.
-Learn about the art at the place where Yoga is said to have originated, in the Himalayas along the holy River Ganga at the divinely blessed Rishikesh.
+Learn about the art at the place where Yoga is said to have originated, in the Himalayas along the holy river Ganga at the divinely blessed Rishikesh.

 The International Yoga Festival, a week-long event is the best introduction to the practice of yoga.
 Attend the globally recognized event and learn the secrets to inculcate in your life to develop as a spiritual being.